achimcc/canvas-ui-redux/README.md

 ### Queries

 These are all the selectors which can be used to query data from the reduxstore.
-If you want to obtain a contracts `instance` details by its `address`, query them with`const instance = useSelector(selectors.instance.getInstance(address))`:
+- If you want to obtain a contracts `instance` details by its `address`, query them with`const instance = useSelector(selectors.instance.getInstance(address))`.
+- The Queries will return data which is accessible by the UI and only the data which is required to be displayed.
+Complicate and highly nested response objects returned by the Polkadot Api are converted by the Redux middleware to a readable version which is stored in the redux store and queried from there.
 #### Api
 * `selectors.api.status`
+  - `useSelector(selectors.api.status)` will return the connection status.
 * `selectors.api.isConnected`
 * `selectors.api.callResults`
 #### File
 * `selectors.file.byHash(hash: string)`
 * `selectors.file.allContracts`
-### Instances
+#### Instances
 * `selectors.instance.allContracts`
 * `selectors.instance.getInstance(address: string)`
 * `selectors.instance.getInstancesByHash(hash: string)`
+   - since the contracts are identified by their hashes, `useSelector(selectors.instance.getInstancesByHash(hash))` returns an array of all instances belonging to this `hash`.
 * `selectors.instance.getInstanceByAddress(address: string)`
 * `selectors.instance.getAll`

+### Remarkable about Queries:

 Things which are worth to mention regarding querying by selectors:
-* The way teye are build, they are memoized by default.
+* The way they are build, they are memoized by default.
 This means that the will update and trigger a re-rendering if and only if their derived values change.
 This means they are memoized by default.
 Despite, every context object in an Webapp will trigger re-rednering whenever one value in the contexts is updated, even if the queried value remains unchanged.
 This is why we are having so many useMemo hooks and other memoization tools in canvas-ui.
 * They are composable and can perform computations in more complex queries, hiding away the implementation details from the UI and encapsulating them in the selectors.